-An all-volunteer Steering Committee leads the Project and includes representatives from corporations, law firms, government agencies, and non-profit organizations in Minnesota, as well as individuals who were formally incarcerated.
+An all-volunteer Steering Committee leads the Minnesota Collaborative Justice Project (MNCJP) and includes representatives from corporations, law firms, government agencies, and non-profit organizations in Minnesota, as well as men and women who were formally incarcerated.

 To achieve the Project goals, the Steering Committee identified inter-related focus areas and formed working groups tasked to develop and implement action plans to remove the common barriers to reentry.

-- Reentry Planning.
-Offering programming to incarcerated individuals prior to release to promote and develop post release success.
+Reentry Planning.
+MNCJP offers programming to incarcerated individuals prior to release to promote and develop post release success.
 Through the Project Connect program, MNCJP helps incarcerated people plan for a life after prison.

-- Access to Services.
-Increasing access to employment, housing, and legal services, to promote fuller and healthier lives.
+Access to Services.
+MNCJP increases access to employment, housing, and legal services, to promote fuller and healthier lives.
 Through the Civil Legal Needs Initiative, MNCJP addresses common barriers that impede successful reentry for individuals returning to the community.

-- Policy and Advocacy.
-Advocating for changes to policies, rules, and legislation that create system-wide barriers to successful reentry.
-Recent issue areas include identification, access to driver’s licenses, and modification of child support orders.
+Policy and Advocacy.
+MNCJP advocates for changes to policies, rules, and legislation that create system-wide barriers to successful reentry.
+Through research, outreach, and convening, MNCJP engages with community partners to facilitate largescale change.

 The Collaborative Justice Project has seen results in Minnesota and plans to broaden the impact of this important work to include other jurisdictions and areas of focus.
-Through the work of this program, we plan to develop strategies that will inform similar efforts in other communities around the country, with a special emphasis on access to justice and social justice issues.
+Through the work of this program, PBI plans to develop strategies that will inform similar efforts in other communities around the country, with a special emphasis on access to justice and social justice issues.

-To support this initiative, or contribute your time and expertise, please email email@example.com.
+To support this initiative, or contribute your time and expertise, please contact PBI President and CEO Eve Runyon.